-The 2013 SQT will be held on February 15-16, and will be comprised of two Rounds.
-Round one will start at approximately 8:30AM on February 15, 2013.
-Round two will be held on February 16, 2013.
-Competitors from Round one will be chosen based on scores, and will be "called back" to compete with another competitor, i.e., co-counsel.
-Competitors will be sent an email by Friday, February 14, 2013, with their Round one time and room designation.
-The Competitors who are chosen to compete in Round two will be called after Round one and given all pertinent information regarding Round two, e.g., round time, room number, and trial assignment.
-Because Round two Competitors will be conducting their trial with co-counsel, Competitors will be given a specific trial assignment for Round two, e.g., a direct of witness X and an opening statement, or a cross examination of witness Y and a closing argument, etc.
+The 2015 SQT will be held on February 21-22, 2015 and will be comprised of two Rounds.
+Round one will start at approximately 9:00 a.m. on February 21, 2015.
+Round two will be held on February 22, 2015.
+Competitors from Round one will be chosen based on scores, and will be "called back" to compete with another competitor (i.e., co-counsel).
+Competitors will be expected to prepare both sides of the case.
+Competitors will receive their side and room number at check-in on the morning of the competition.
+The competitors who are chosen to advance to Round two will be called after Round one and be given all pertinent information regarding Round two (e.g., round time, room number, side, and trial assignment).
+Because Round two competitors will be conducting their trial with co-counsel, competitors will be given a specific trial assignment, including either a direct examination and closing argument OR a cross examination an opening statement.

-The deadline to withdraw from the SQT without penalty is February 10, 2013, by 5:00PM.
+The deadline to withdraw from the SQT without penalty is February 16, 2015, by 5:00PM.
 The penalty for withdrawing after 5:00PM is automatic disqualification from participating in any future MTHS competition.
-If you need to withdraw from the Competition, please send to the MTHS Executive Tournament Director, Cody Harnish, ( email@example.com) an email that simply states that you need to withdraw -- no reason is required.
+If you need to withdraw from the competition, please send to the MTHS VP of Recruitment, Robert Nothdurft (email@example.com) an email that simply states that you need to withdraw -- no reason is required.
 Unfortunately, if you withdraw you will not receive a refund of your registration fee.

-For Round one, using the case file, which will be emailed to each Competitor, Competitors are asked to prepare an opening statement, direct examination, cross-examination, and closing argument for both sides.
-Rebuttal after cross examination also will be permitted, but please note, it will count against a Competitor’s total time.
+For Round one, competitors are asked to prepare an opening statement, direct examination, cross-examination, and closing argument for both sides.
+A redirect after cross examination will also be permitted, but please note, it will count against a competitor’s total time.
 Re-cross will not be permitted.
 Competitors are asked to arrive at least 30 minutes prior to the start to their trial to receive their advocate designation, i.e., whether they will represent the plaintiff or the defendant.
-The Competitosr will then be given 30 minutes to prepare prior to trial.
-Each participant will then have 30 minutes (60 minutes for a complete trial) to argue their case before Mock Trial Members who will serve as judges and jury members.
-Competitors will be judged by at least two current Mock Trial Members.
-Objections and submitting items into to evidence will count against a Competitor’s total time.
-Please note, Competitors do not need to have taken Evidence to compete in the 2012 SQT.
-The purpose of the SQT is not to find experts in evdience, but rather to find 1L and 2L students that have the ability and passion to be outstanding MTHS members.
+The competitors will then be given 30 minutes to prepare prior to trial.
+Each participant will then have 30 minutes (60 minutes for a complete trial) to argue their case before curremt MTHS members who will serve as judges, witnesses, and jury members.
+Competitors will be judged by at least two current MTHS members.
+Objections and handling evidence will also count against a competitor’s total time.
+Please note, competitors do not need to have taken Evidence to compete in the 2015 SQT.
+The purpose of the SQT is not to find experts in evdience, but rather to find 1L and 2L students that have the confidence and passion to advocate in a courtroom setting.

 After the SQT

 MTHS members compete in competitions across the county.
 Members are required to participate in one competition per year, either during the fall or spring semester.
-As a Member of MTHS earn 2 academic credits per year.
+Members of MTHS may earn up to 2 academic credits per year.
 Although MTHS takes learning and mastering trial advocacy skills seriously, competition participation and the competitive atmosphere creates a unique camaraderie.
 Not only will you learn to be a better advocate, but you will enjoy the process.
 We look forward to seeing you at the next SQT!

 SQT Preparation Documents and Resources